translate/l10n-guide/docs/guide/gnome_desktop.rst

 environment variables, is check out the files you're translating, keep them up to date, and commit them when you've changed them, making sure they're free of errors first.
-You may use the command-line to run CVS (which is simply a program on your machine, and on the Gnome CVS machine at the other end), or you may find, as I did, that a GUI front-end makes it easier to see what's going on.
+You may use the command-line to run CVS (which is simply a program on your machine, and on the GNOME CVS machine at the other end), or you may find, as I did, that a GUI front-end makes it easier to see what's going on.
 Less typing, too. ;)  I use LinCVS for Mac OSX.
 There will most likely be a GUI CVS client for your system, so give it a go.
 It can simplify things a lot.